- To be eligible, applicants must have completed an ACGME-accredited residency program.

 If you’re interested in a Fellowship in critical care, we invite you to contact us.
 You may do so in the following ways:

 Peggy White, MD

 Gainesville, FL 32610-0254

-Our program is available to board eligible or certified anesthesiologists, surgeons, emergency medicine physicians, and internists.
+Our program is available to board eligible or certified anesthesiologists, surgeons, and emergency medicine physicians.
 Per ACGME requirements, we are only able to accept J-1 visa holders who are trained in anesthesiology, and who are therefore eligible to sit for the Board Exam through the American Board of Anesthesiology.
 See the Fellowship application for further detail.